 Developing a Workforce

-How businesses will benefit from the Education, Employment and Skills Board
+How businesses will benefit from the Skills Advisory Panel

 The skills system is evolving and responsibility is changing, which means both individuals and employers will need to invest more in skills and think more innovatively about their future needs and their responsibility.

-The Education, Employment and Skills Board’s aim is to make sure there’s a local pool of talent, trained and ready to support future business needs.
+The Skills Advisory Panel’s aim is to make sure there’s a local pool of talent, trained and ready to support future business needs.

-Current projects the Education, Employment and Skills Board are focusing on supporting,
+Current projects the panel is focusing on supporting,